jlwright325/fpp-agent-monitor/README.md

 ## Releases

 - Tag a version `vX.Y.Z` and push the tag.
-- GitHub Actions builds and attaches:
+- GitHub Actions builds and attaches these exact release assets:
-  - `dist/fpp-monitor-agent-linux-armv7`
+  - `fpp-monitor-agent-linux-armv7`
-  - `dist/fpp-monitor-agent-linux-arm64`
+  - `fpp-monitor-agent-linux-arm64`
-  - `dist/checksums.txt`
+  - `checksums.txt`
+- The plugin downloads the asset matching the platform and verifies `checksums.txt` contains lines in the form `sha256  <filename>` for the exact filenames above.